Mechanicsville, Delaware

 Mechanicsville is an unincorporated community in New Castle County, Delaware, United States.

 The community is located in "The Wedge", a geometric oddity arising out of ambiguity in the 18th-century border dispute settlement between the Penns and Calverts in the British North American colonies.
 Until 1921, Mechanicsville was claimed by both Pennsylvania and Delaware.
 A resolution allocated Mechanicsville and The Wedge to Delaware, which owns it today.

+Education

+Previously Mechanicsville was in the Newark School District.